Sharp inverse statements for kernel interpolation: Abstract

 \section{Abstract}

-While direct statemets for kernel based approximation on domains $\Omega \subset \R^d$ using radial basis functions are well researched, there still seems to be a gap in comparison with corresponding inverse statements.
-In this paper we sharpen inverse statements and by this close a ``gap of $d/2$" which was raised in the literature.
-In particular we show that for a large class of finitely smooth radial basis function kernels such as Matérn or Wendland kernels, there exists a one-to-one correspondence between the smoothness of a function and its $L^2(\Omega)$ approximation rate via kernel interpolation: If a function can be approximation with a given rate, it has a corresponding smoothness and vice versa.
+While direct statements for kernel based interpolation on regions $\Omega \subset \R^d$ are well researched, far less is known about corresponding inverse statements.
+The available inverse statements for kernel based interpolation so far are not sharp.

+In this paper, we derive sharp inverse statements for interpolation using finitely smooth kernels, such as popular radial basis function (RBF) kernels like the class of Matérn or Wendland kernels.
+In particular, the results show that there is a one-to-one correspondence between the smoothness of a function and its approximation rate via kernel interpolation: If a function can be approximated with a given rate, it has a corresponding smoothness and vice versa.